 “Freedom” was highly received and featured on ABC Queer and SBS Australia.
-Released in Nov 2020, “Freedom” included a music video which explores the history of drag in Chinese opera with a historic 100% Queer Asian cast."Expiratory" was a finalist for Diversity Arts Australia's "I am not a virus" campaign and featured on "Art Talks" on ABC TV Plus.
+Released in Nov 2020, “Freedom” included a music video which explores the history of drag in Chinese opera with a historic all-Queer Asian cast; and curated to be part of Warrnambool Art Gallery’s “Self Creation” exhibition.